August 8, 2025

 Milanote takes a completely different approach from the other tools on this list.
 Instead of trying to handle all types of knowledge work, it focuses specifically on visual creativity and mood boarding.

-Milanote focus on Visual inspiration and creative project organization.
+Milanote focuses on visual inspiration and creative project organization.
 Think mood boards, design research, and creative briefs rather than academic research or technical documentation.

 Pros: